msoneal0/MRCI/docs/intern_commands/fs_delete.md

 ### Summary ###

-attempt to delete a file system object (file,directory,symlink) in the host.
+delete a file or directory in the host file system.

 ### IO ###